Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/README.md

 npm install @types/node
 ```

 You also need to enable `compilerOptions.allowSyntheticDefaultImports` in your tsconfig.json.
 Note that if you have enabled `compilerOptions.esModuleInterop`, `allowSyntheticDefaultImports` is enabled by default.
+See [TypeScript's compiler options handbook](https://www.typescriptlang.org/docs/handbook/compiler-options.html) for more information.

 ## Examples